 We use local hyperthermia to shrink tumors by using heat to damage proteins and structures within cancer cells.

 Local hyperthermia (sometimes called superficial hyperthermia) exposes a small area, such as a tumor, to high temperatures.
-Heat can damage and destroy cancer cells, and enhance the effectiveness of other skin cancer treatments, like chemotherapy and radiation therapy.
+Hyperthermia can be used with radiation therapy, chemotherapy and biotherapy/immunotherapy.